rdatsci/rtcl/README.md

 * `rbuild` to bundle a local package.
 * `rcheck` to check a local package.
 * `rclean` to remove `.[o|so]` files from a local package.
-* `rclone` to clone a GitHub package to your system
 * `rcompile` to compile Sweave (.Rnw) and Rmarkdown (.Rmd) files to HTML or PDF.
 * `rcov` to test the coverage of a local package.
 * `rdoc` to document a local package using roxygen.